-Since 25 April 2020, if you've been furloughed, due to the coronavirus (COVID-19) and entitled to Statutory Adoption Pay, the amounts calculated will be based on your full pay and not the 80 per cent furlough rate.
+If you had been furloughed due to the coronavirus (COVID-19) and are entitled to Statutory Adoption Pay, the amounts calculated will be based on your full pay and not the furlough rate.

 You can get personalised help on what you qualify for by using the online adoption rights at work tool.
 The tool will give you a personalised statement of the adoption benefits that you may qualify for.

 Your employer will pay Statutory Adoption Pay to you in the same way and at the same time as your normal wages.